Fathers' Rights in Plano, TX

-Attorney Serving Fathers in Paternity and Child Custody Cases in Collin County
+Dedicated Legal Support for Fathers in Paternity & Child Custody Matters in Collin County

 In the past, traditional American family structures tended to assign mothers the primary responsibility for raising their children.
 As such, they were often favored in legal child custody decisions in Texas and throughout the U.S. However, these views are now largely outdated, and Texas laws have been updated to reflect changing norms.
 As a father, you have the same rights in Texas family law proceedings as your child's mother, but you may need to take additional steps to secure and protect them.